St. Lawrence College Board of Governors

 Trea is dedicated to her community and has a passion for self-betterment and education.
 When she is not practicing law or volunteering her time, Trea can be found at the gym, riding her horse Manatonna, doing yoga, enjoying time with friends, and travelling.

-Glenn believes in health and wellness, is a passionate tennis player, runner and cyclist and practices yoga.
-An avid reader, Glenn ensures that he finds quality time to spend with his family one of his most important priorities.
+Glenn believes in health and wellness, is a passionate cyclist, runner and tennis player and practices yoga and meditation.
+An avid reader and self-proclaimed ‘talentless’ musician, Glenn ensures that he finds quality time to spend with his family, one of his most important priorities.